-In Florida probate, money and property is often left to minors.
-These gifts to minor can be through a will or trust, or a child can take through intestacy (where there is no will).
-However, Florida probate laws often requires that a guardian ad litem be appointed to represent the minor child’s financial interest.
+In Florida probate, money and property are often left to minors.
+These gifts to minors can be through a will or trust, or a child can take through intestacy (where there is no will).
+However, Florida probate laws often require that a guardian ad litem be appointed to represent the minor child’s financial interest.

 While Florida has laws for guardians of persons and property, oftentimes a minor only needs to have a Guardian Ad Litem appointed.
 For all civil matters generally, a court must “appoint a guardian ad litem for an infant or incompetent person not otherwise represented in an action or…make such other order as it deems proper for the protection of the infant or incompetent person.”
 Fla.
 R. Civ.
 P. 1.210(b).
 Recently my office represented a client in a trust termination case that came from an undue influence contest.
 Through mediation the matter was able to be resolved by all of the parties, however, the trust was to provide to the minor’s mother, the minor child, and final beneficiaries.
 Through actuarial tables, we were able to determine the percentages due to the minor, her mother, and the ultimate residual beneficiary.